Spicy Tuna Crispy Rice are bites of heaven that are easy to make. Great as an appetizer to serve at a party, which will impress everyone!

 - Add the kewpie mayonnaise, sriracha, soy sauce and sesame oil and mix together so it’s nice and creamy

-- To assemble, add a spoon of the spicy tuna to a square of crispy rice, sprinkle some furikake and top with a slice of jalapeñoDip into soy sauce and enjoy your little bites of heaven ☺️
+- To assemble, add a spoon of the spicy tuna to a square of crispy rice, sprinkle some furikake and top with a slice of jalapeñoDip into my Gyoza sauce or soy sauce and enjoy your little bites of heaven ☺️